Kanban-Zai/kanban-zai-version-1.0/README.md

 To implement Kanban-Zai in your project all you need to do is formally adopt the [Kanban-Zai core](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/modules/0-core.md) by creating a github repository including a valid kanban-zai.yaml file.

-You can then extend the core with the Kanban-Zai process 101 extension
+You can then extend the core

 ## CONTRIBUTE OR JOIN!